SOS CEDAR COUNTRY ON FIRE:THREE PROBLEMS IN LEBANON

 The endangerment of biodiversity, particularly the cedar forests, is a striking side effect of both the economic and energy crisis.
 Studies show that climate change is not the only cause of deforestation, human activity is a contributor as well.

 Unable to afford their homes’ heating, Lebanese people are turning to wood and leaving aside the environmental issue.
 The illegal logging trade is expanding, and increasingly lucrative businesses are taking advantage of this commodity, also because there are no funds for enforcement personnel to patrol timbered areas.

 Finally, the forest is also a place for those fleeing the war in Syria, who start fires to warm themselves and then often lose control, devastating large areas of land.
 For this reason, locals are reacting with an unwelcoming attitude toward refugees.

 Lebanese state fragility needs to be observed closely from MENA regional actors, especially South European states.
 The failure of the cedar country would carry with it a severe humanitarian crisis, including consequences on migration fluxes.
 It is important to keep in mind that today’s figure of Syrian refugees on Lebanese sovereignty touches 1.5 million units and covers one quarter of total inhabitants.

 To date, the sanctions applied by the EU member states against the political class to incentivise reforms could continue to be a useful tool.
-However, external pressures (mainly exerted by Israel, Iran, and Saudi Arabia) play a significant role in growing instability.
-As above mentioned, the agreement on maritime border and oil production is a mutually beneficial step, but it should be concluded that hostilities with neighbouring Israel are not settled.
+However, external pressures, mainly exerted by Israel, Iran, and Saudi Arabia, play a significant role in growing instability.
+The agreement on maritime border and oil production is a mutually beneficial step, but it should be concluded that hostilities with neighbouring Israel are not settled.